Back to top

 Blueberries, frozen: puree as-is; no additional washing or checking needed

-Broccoli: break into smaller florets, then 5 washes, after first soaking in warm water for 20 minutes
+Broccoli: break into smaller florets, soak in warm water for 20 minutes, then 5 washes

 Cauliflower: break into smaller florets, then 1 wash